goharbor/community/proposals/new/Pluggable-Scanning.md

       image_check: boolean (true if image is 'ok' according to scanner implementation and/or policy)

 * HandleScannerNotification
   * Description: Handler for webhooks invoked by the scanner itself.
-The driver, with knowlege of the payload, can decide if a new scan task is needed and indicate it in the return value
+The adapter, with knowledge of the payload, can decide if a new scan task is needed and indicate it in the return value
   * Params: notification content
   * Output: array of digests to re-scan